top of page

 If you experience:

-• Constipation lasting >1 week
+• Constipation lasting more than one week.

-• Blood in stools
+• Blood in stools.

-• Severe abdominal pain
+• Severe abdominal pain.

-• Unexplained weight loss
+• Unexplained weight loss.

-Don’t ignore these symptoms — get evaluated for underlying issues like piles, fissures, or more serious bowel conditions.
+Don’t ignore these symptoms.
+Get evaluated for underlying issues like piles, fissures, or more serious bowel conditions.

 ✅ Final Word